PistachioPony/gamesparks-docs/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

     }
 ```

-Once this request has been passsed in we can query the document to get the progress in the future if required
+Once this request has been passed in, we can query the document to get the progress in the future if required

 ```
     {